-While AAFA understands the need and protection of forage fish, we believe that management decisions regarding the harvesting of forage fish must be done using good reliable science and data.
+While AAFA understands the need and protection of forage fish, we believe that management decisions regarding the harvesting of forage fish must be done using the best scientific information available.
 As harvesters of bait fish we will participate in the discussion regarding forage fish at the management level as it moves forward.
 A recently proposed Amendment to the Coastal Pelagic Species Fishery Management Plan would benefit the bait fishery should the Northern Subpopulation of Northern Anchovy be declared overfished

-Individual Fishing Quotas (IFQ’s) should never be used as a management tool for troll and pole caught albacore.
+Neither Individual Fishing Quotas (IFQs) nor Individual Transferable Quotas (ITQs) should ever be used as a management tool for troll and pole caught North Pacific albacore

 For consistent management to take place, ‘effort’ needs to have a universally accepted, well delineated definition.
-Currently, days on the water is being used as a means for establishing effort for surface fisheries.
+Currently, fishing days are being used as a means for establishing effort for surface fisheries.
 For long line fleets incidentally landing North Pacific albacore, effort is determined by number of hooks fished.
 However, if a definition of effort is adopted, it has to be an across the board way of identification for all Pacific albacore fishing countries.
 Effort must be chosen from a range of years that shows an accurate average.
 American boats should not be limiting or reducing effort when other countries are building boats and increasing effort.